 Costs will go up if the coronavirus pandemic extends into 2021, but increased use of telehealth could mitigate the effects.

 On the other hand, Colleen Corrigan, a life and health insurance agent with Wallace & Turner insurance in Springfield, Ohio, notes that "telehealth usage is the predominant delivery [method] of care for many primary care physicians and mental health counselors during the pandemic, and it will be interesting to see if this platform of care continues."

 If telehealth continues to grow in popularity, it could lead to lower costs for some types of care — especially as the infrastructure improves for remote doctor visits.

 Another key issue is how medical usage overall may change as a result of the coronavirus.
 "Hospital and surgery center usage has shrunk.
-The loss of income has created a level of financial instability" for medical centers, Corrigan said.
+The loss of income has created a level of financial instability" for medical centers, Corrigan says.
 Americans are hoping health insurance costs don't increase too much for 2021.
-As much as 34% of survey respondents noted this as their top complaint.
+About 34% of survey respondents noted this as their top complaint.

 Quality and availability of care continue to be key issues for Americans as 2020 election looms

 The American health care system was a key topic for the 2020 presidential election even before the pandemic began.
 But access to health care has become an even more sensitive issue in recent months, as millions have either lost access to their insurance, required some of the most serious medical care of their lives or both.

 We found that 72% of consumers think health insurance should be mandatory for all Americans, but people are split on who should bear the cost of mandatory coverage.
 About 37% only believe in mandated coverage if that coverage comes at no cost to the individual, while 36% think it should be mandatory regardless of whether coverage comes at a personal expense.

 Some are proponents of "Medicare for All," in which the government would pay for health care for every American.
 Policyholders would not have copays, monthly premiums or other cost-sharing obligations.